 Basic Orientation: All volunteers begin here.
 Once you complete this, you are a Level I Volunteer.

 Level I: As a Level I Volunteer, you can work at the shelter without direct animal contact.
 Schedule your Level I time at our Your Volunteers site.
 You are required to schedule your first three shifts so that we know when we have extra help and we can make sure that the task is ready for you when you arrive.
 Your work will include, but is not limited to, grounds work, general maintenance, laundry.dishes, and administrative tasks.

 Level II: You must complete three, 2-hour Level I shifts to become a Level II Volunteer.
-After completing , please contact the Director of Operations.
+After completing these shifts, please contact the Director of Operations.
 You will now be able to handle animals and perform proper cleaning procedures.

 Level III: This level is reserved for volunteers who demonstrate excellent animal handling techniques and have been recommended by staff or other volunteers.
 These high skilled responsibilities include conducting dog meets, vet tech, and socializing animals.
 In some instances, at this level, you may be required to schedule yourself in for specific shifts.